 My earliest ambition was to be a “book maker” and I wrote my first story, “Judy and the Fairies,” with a plot stolen from a comic book, at the age of six.
 I broke into print in college with a story in the San Diego State University literary journal, The Phoenix, but most of my magazine publications came after I left the library to spend more time on my writing

 My stories have been published in Eclectica, The Binnacle, The Nassau Review, Orbis, Thema Literary Journal, Verandah Literary & Art Journal, Short Story America, San Diego Writers’ Monthly, The Storyteller Anthology, I-70 Review, 34th Parallel, and the anthologies Short Story America, Vol. 2 and The Captive and the Dead.
 Four stories, including two as yet unpublished, received honorable mention in the Short Story America Prize for Short Fiction contests.
+Two romance novels, The Rebound Effect (2019) and Seventeen Days (2018) are available for order from the Wild Rose Press.

 Member of RWA and Authors Guild